aws-samples/emr-presto-query-event-listener/README.md

 ## EMR Presto Query Event Listener

-Implementation of the query event listener plugin in Java to log Presto statistics on Amazon EMR for auditing and performance insights
+Implementation of the query event listener plugin in Java to log Presto statistics on Amazon EMR for auditing and performance insights.

+Query metrics are being pushed to AWS CloudWatch.

 ## License